memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 - Open a terminal,
 - generate your own `env.sh`, which you can then `source` in your terminal of choice,
-- open a dedicated `vscode` instance for the chosen SDK version.
+- open a dedicated `VS Code` instance for the chosen SDK version.

 Since we want a better idea of what's happening underneath it all, we'll use *none* of the above options.
 Instead, we create our own `setup.sh` script based on the `env.sh` the toolchain manager generates for you.